-Populating one 1333 MT/s DIMM on each channel delivers a maximum of 10.66 GB/s per channel or 31.99 GB/s total memory bandwidth.
+As an example, populating one 1333 MT/s DIMM on each channel of an Intel based blade delivers a maximum of 10.66 GB/s per channel or 31.99 GB/s total memory bandwidth.
 The QuickPath Interconnect technology allows memory transfer or retrieval between the blade's two processors at up to 25.6 GB per second.

 A minimum of one dual-inline-memory module (DIMM) is required for each processor on a blade.
-An IRU example using single-wide blades is shown in Figure 3-10 on page 39.
+An example IRU with all blade slots filled is shown in Figure 3-10 on page 42.
 Each of the DIMMs on a blade must be the same capacity and functional speed.
 When possible, it is generally recommended that all blades within an IRU use the same number and capacity (size) DIMMs.